Zaz (singer): Career

 Zaz then toured France (Paris, La Rochelle, Montauban, Saint-Ouen, Chateauroux, Landerneau, Fécamp...), performed at the Francofolies of Montreal (Canada), and sang in Monthey (Switzerland), Brussels, Berlin, and Milan.
 In autumn Zaz topped the charts in Belgium, Switzerland, and Austria.
 Matthieu Baligand, her manager and producer at Caramba Entertainment, explained to Libération: "There's a lot about her right now and people want to see her tour...
 But despite the demand, it seems preferable for her to begin touring in fifty small places, which will make her more credible.
 Zaz is a popular, intuitive artist, who is familiar with music, who can sing, but doing a quality show is something else (...)."
 In November 2010, the debut album Zaz became double platinum and she was awarded "Revelation Song" by the Académie Charles Cros.
 Zaz also won the European Border Breakers Award: she was named the French artist most played abroad in 2010.
 According to a survey published by L'Internaute, Zaz was the most popular French singer in the 2010 ranking.

 She is also featured on the song "Cœur Volant" for the soundtrack of the 2011 film, Hugo.
 Her live CD and DVD Zaz live tour Sans Tsu Tsou was revealed.

 Her song "Eblouie Par La Nuit" was featured in the 2013 American neo-noir crime thriller, "Dead Man Down".

 In 2012, Zaz went on tour and held concerts in various countries around the world including Japan, Canada, Germany, Poland, Switzerland, Slovenia, Czech Republic (Colours of Ostrava), Croatia, Bulgaria, Serbia, and Turkey, among other countries.

 With her album Paris she won the 2015 Echo award for best international female rock/pop artist.

 In 2016, Zaz was invited to perform in Zacatecas City, Mexico as part of the Festival Cultural Zacatecas.

 In September 2018, Zaz released "Qué vendrá", the first track from an upcoming album titled Effet miroir ("Mirror Effect").
 The track's title and chorus are in Spanish.

 In 2019 Zaz took a career break in order to, "look after myself...There has to be a balance because it's Isa [a contraction of her real name] who feeds Zaz, not Zaz who feeds Isa."
 In October 2021 Zaz released her fifth studio album, Isa.

+In September 2023, Zaz performed Lucienne Delyle's "Mon amant de Saint Jean" at the opening ceremony of the Rugby World Cup in the Stade de France.

 Philanthropy

-In 2011, she joined the Les Enfoirés charity ensemble.
+In 2011, Zaz joined the Les Enfoirés charity ensemble.

 Zaz created the project Zazimut to "develop and promote projects for a society more respectful of life in all its forms".
+Since 2017 Zazimut has been one of the joint organisers of the annual Crussol Festival which aims to "raise awareness of building together a more sustainable, happy and supportive society."